 Time capsules aren’t actually a modern idea, the earliest date back hundreds of years.
 One early discovery of a time capsule, in the United Kingdom, dates back to 1876 in Macclesfield, where a newspaper and photographs were found, all in excellent condition.
 Later findings contained whiskey, paper scrolls and coins.

 Curious?
 You should be!
 Let’s get to it – how do you actually make a time capsule?
 The magnificent thing about time capsules is how you make them, where you hide them, and what you put in them, is totally up to you.
 They are 100% customisable and personal.

 Picking Your Items

-As I mentioned, you can put whatever you want in your time capsule.
+You can put whatever you want in your time capsule.
 The best items are things that will be fun and interesting to look back on after years, decades or even centuries have passed!
-Get your little ones involved by letting them choose a toy (not their favourite, we’re not responsible for any tears!), some artwork or even an old schoolbook.
+Get the whole family involved, especially little ones by letting them choose a toy (not their favourite, we’re not responsible for any tears!), some artwork or even an old schoolbook.
 If they’re the ones that will unearth the capsule in the future, they’ll have a sense of nostalgia and wonderful memories.

 Here are some other exciting ideas to try: